The Northern Cardinal is a frequent visitor to bird feeders, and one of the most admired backyard bird species.

 However, unlike males, the female cardinal lacks the bright red plumage, and instead has a muted red color on the crest, wings, and tail.

-Northern Cardinals have been steadily expanding their range north while also inching their way westward.
-This range expansion offers more bird watchers a chance to see and observe this bird.
-One of the explanations
+Northern Cardinals have been expanding their range north while also inching their way westward.

-While a somewhat secretive bird while nesting, you may still be able to watch from a distance.
-It has been my experience that if she feels threatened,
+While a somewhat secretive bird while nesting, you will have to watch from a distance.

 Mate-feeding continues through the egg-laying and incubation phases of breeding.